RangerMauve/OttawaRuby-Neo4J/presentation.md

 -	Can be directed or undirected

--	Edges and Vertecies can have properties
+-	Edges and Vertices can have properties

 --